-Many times we wonder why the Ginger is so spicy?
+Many times we wonder why Ginger is so spicy?

 Ginger tastes spicy due to the presence of the substance Gingerol.
-It activates spice receptors embedded on the tongue.
+It activates spice receptors embedded in the tongue.

 It is closely related to Capsaicin (Chili peppers) and Piperine (Black pepper).

 All types of ginger applications like Ginger tea, ginger spice, or fresh minced ginger have a different spice grading.